 - Minimum spending value

-- Single use, single use per order but reusable over multiple orders, multiple uses per order
+- Single use per customer, single use per order but reusable over multiple orders, applied to multiple items per order

 Please check the Promotional Information page for the terms and conditions for current Specials, Coupons and Package Deals.

 Depending on your account you might have access to two different types of invoices, ones generated directly from our online print system or from our accounts department.
 Which one you can use for your accounts depend on the payment method you use.
 Please look at our FAQ section 'What payment methods are avaible' for more information on the payment methods.